opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 - Select `Pipeline` and click `OK`

-??? image "Imagess - Create a New Jenkins Pipeline Job"
+??? image "Images - Create a New Jenkins Pipeline Job"